 For all afterschool detentions, attendance is compulsory and non-negotiable.
-Nonattendance to a centralised after-school detention is considered a significant breach of the policy as it indicates a lack of acceptance of responsibility and therefore is met with pupils being collected during Period 4 the next day and taken to our internal isolation room where they will finish school at 4pm.
-The original detention will then be sat the following day.
-Should pupils fail to attend the original detention again, in addition to being sent to internal isolation again, the original detention will convert into a headteacher's detention set the following week on a Wednesday for 90 minutes.
+Non-attendance to a centralised after-school detention is considered a significant breach of the policy as it indicates a lack of acceptance of responsibility and therefore is met with pupils being collected during Period 4 the next day and taken to our internal isolation room where they will finish school at 4.15pm.
+The original detention will also be sat at the next available date.
+Should pupils fail to attend the original detention again, in addition to being sent to internal isolation again, the original detention will convert into a headteacher's detention set the following week on a Tuesday for 90 minutes.